aiidateam/aiida-core/docs/source/get_started/computers.rst

   .. note:: Pre-execution commands should **not** be used to define resources that are handled by the scheduler plugin,
      like the number of nodes or execution time.

-  After finishing to edit the script, the computer is created and needs to be further configured before it is possible to use it.
+  After finishing to edit the script, save and quit by typing ``<ESC>:wq<ENTER>``.
+The computer is created and needs to be further configured before it is possible to use it.

 2. **Configuration of the computer**, using the::

-    verdi computer configure
+    verdi computer configure TRANSPORTTYPE COMPUTERNAME

-   command,  further providing the transport type (``ssh`` or ``local``) and the computer label.
+   command, with the appropriate transport type (``ssh`` or ``local``) and computer label.

    The configuration allows to access more detailed configurations, that are often user-dependent and  depend on the specific transport.